Schwarzbaer/pandamonium/docs/design.md

   * StateServers store and persist object state, and broadcast changes in state based on field keywords.
 Note that some state changes aren't even stored in the StateServer, making them pure message passings.
-    To facilitate routing, the StateServers also maintain zones, and object interests in those zones.
+    To facilitate routing, the StateServers also maintain zones, and client interests in those zones.
   * ClientAgents accept connections from clients, validate incoming messages, and send updates back to them.
 The protocol that they use is different from,